manoj-nama/nodeArt/README.md

 Make ASCII arts with this node.js command line utility

 ## Getting Started
-Install the module with: `sudo npm -g install nodeart`
+Install the module with: `sudo npm -g install node-art`

 Run the command as follows: